fitnr/nycre/readme.md

 ````
 $ make mysql USER=username PASS=password
 ````

-You can leave off the password, you'll be prompted several times to enter it.
-If your account doesn't have a password, I judge your security practices, but you can run: `make mysql USER=username PASSFLAG=`.

 This will try to connect to `localhost` and create a database named `nycre`.
 You can customize the database name and add any other mysql flags you might need like so:
 ````
 $ make mysql DATABASE=mydatabase MYSQLFLAGS="-H myhost.com -P 5432"
 ````

-Tables named `sales`, `borough`, `building_class_category`, `building_class` and `tax_class` will be created.
+You can leave off the password, you'll be prompted several times to enter it.
+If your account doesn't have a password, I judge your security practices, but you can run: `make mysql USER=username PASSFLAG=`.

 ### PostgreSQL